Vaccine misinformation: Measures against misinformation

-Research shows that science communicators should directly counter misinformation because of its negative influence on silent audience who are observing the vaccine debate, but not engaging in it.
-The refutations to vaccine-related misinformation should be straightforward in order to avoid emphasizing misinformation.
-It is useful to pair scientific evidence with stories that connect to the belief and value system of the audience.
+Communication

-While social media companies have taken recent steps to reduce the presence of vaccine misinformation on their platforms, misinformed users and their social groups remain.
-After repeated exposure, these individuals now hold misinformed mental models of the function, risk, and purpose of vaccines.
+After repeated exposure to misinformation - for example through social media-, individuals might hold misinformed mental models of the function, risk, and purpose of vaccines.
 The longer an individual holds misinformation, the more staunchly rooted it becomes in their mental model, making its correction and retraction all the more difficult.
 Over time, these models may become integral to a vaccine hesitant individual's worldview.
-People are likely to filter any new information they receive to fit their preexisting worldviewcorrective vaccine facts are no exception to this motivated reasoning.
+People are likely to filter any new information they receive to fit their preexisting worldview – corrective vaccine facts are no exception to this motivated reasoning.
 Thus, by the time vaccine hesitant individuals arrive at the doctor's office, healthcare workers face an uphill battle.
 If they seek to change minds and maintain herd immunity against preventable diseases, they must do more than simply present facts about vaccines.
 Providers need communication strategies that effectively change minds and behavior.

+Communication strategies to counter vaccine misinformation and effectively improve the intention to vaccinate include communicating the scientific consensus that vaccines are safe and effective, using humour to dispel vaccine myths, and providing vaccine misinformation warnings.
+Compared to these, debunking vaccine misinformation and providing vaccine education materials work less in tackling misinformation.
+Scare tactics, and failing to acknowledge uncertainty is not effective, and can even backfire and worsen the intention to vaccinate.

+Research shows that science communicators should directly counter misinformation because of its negative influence on silent audience who are observing the vaccine debate, but not engaging in it.
+The refutations to vaccine-related misinformation should be straightforward in order to avoid emphasizing misinformation.
+It is useful to pair scientific evidence with stories that connect to the belief and value system of the audience.

+Interventions for parents/caregivers who make decisions about their children's vaccination are vital.
 Given the complexity of this problem, effective evidence-based strategies have yet to be identified.
-Interventions for parents/caregivers who make health decisions for their children are vital.
-In the United States, the CDC recommends at least 15 vaccinations during the first 18 years of life, given parental consent.
-This set includes the measles, mumps, and rubella (MMR) vaccinethe central immunization of concern for misinformed parents.
-Debunked research and celebrity anecdotes that falsely linked the MMR vaccine to autism still have a strong hold on parental behaviors In 15 states, MMR vaccination rates are below 90%.
-The necessity to counteract misinformation among parents is clear, but the pathway forward is notresearchers are still looking for answers.

 Although many wish to provide families with as much corrective information as possible, this often has unintended consequences.
 One study in 2013 tested four separate interventions to correct MMR vaccine misinformation and promote parental behavioral change: (1) Provide information explaining lack of evidence that MMR causes autism.
 (2) Present textual information about the dangers of measles, mumps, and rubella.
 (3) Show images of children with measles, mumps and rubella.
 (4) Provide a dramatic written narrative about an infant who became deathly ill from measles.
 Before and after each intervention, researchers measured parents' belief in the vaccine/autism misperception, their intent to vaccinate future children, and their general risk perception of the vaccine.
 They found that none of the interventions increased parental intent to vaccinate.